 Food Law and Policy

-Duration and credits: one or two weeks, 2 or 5 ECTS
+Duration and credits: one or two weeks, 5 ECTS

 Teaching language: English